Got questions about joining Being Tea Teacher Training?

 The core of this program involves 8 months of study.
 While this is a rigorous and deep training, it’s also thoughtfully designed for learning around work / life schedules.

-- You’ll need to attend one live online group class each month, 3-hours each.
-These happen on the same day and time, and the full schedule for all eight sessions is provided in advance.
+• This includes attending our live online group class each month, which is 3-hours.
+The full schedule for all eight sessions is provided in advance.

-- You’ll also have four video lectures each month to view on your own time, about 3-4 hours total.
+• You’ll also have video lectures each month to view on your own time, about 3-4 hours total.

 How are classes scheduled?
 I don’t see program dates or times listed.